Skip to content

 What does a landscaper do?

 Landscapers design and build outdoor spaces — patios, paths, lawns, planting, fencing, decking, garden walls, drainage, and lighting.
-The trade ranges from one-day jobs (laying a small patio, installing a fence run) to full garden makeovers spanning weeks.
-A typical Irish landscape project includes a design phase, hard landscaping (paving, walls, decks, drainage), soft landscaping (lawn, planting, mulch), and the finishing details (lighting, irrigation, bin stores).
+The trade covers everything from one-day jobs (laying a small patio, installing a fence run) to full garden makeovers spanning several weeks.
+A typical Irish landscaping and garden design project moves through a design phase, hard landscaping (paving, walls, decks, drainage), soft landscaping (lawn, planting, mulch), and the finishing details (lighting, irrigation, bin stores).
+Good landscaping starts below the surface — proper excavation, a compacted base, and drainage suited to Irish rainfall are what separate a patio that lasts decades from one that sinks in a few winters.

 Most Irish landscapers fall into two camps.
-Garden makers focus on design-led front and back garden transformations with a mix of hard and soft landscaping.
+Garden makers focus on design-led front and back garden transformations, blending hard and soft landscaping into a coherent scheme — often working from a garden design drawn up before a single slab is laid.
 Practical landscapers focus on functional jobs — fencing, paving, decking — with less design overhead and more straightforward day rates.
 Choose based on whether you want a designed scheme or specific items installed.
-Either way, ask for photos of recent work and ideally talk to a previous customer.
+Either way, insist on an itemised quote, ask for photos of recent work, and ideally talk to a previous customer before the diggers arrive.

 Common landscaper services